Yuen Tai-yung

+Life and career

 Yuen was born in 1941 in Zhejiang and raised in Shanghai.
 In 1957 during his teens, he moved to Hong Kong and started work in factories.
 Around 1965, he worked at the advertising company as an illustrator, a skill that he had to self-teach.

 In 1975, Yuen was commissioned by the Hui brothers to create a movie poster for their second film, The Last Message (1975).
 After completing the job, he received another request to design a similar poster for The Private Eyes (1976).
 When The Private Eyes became a record-breaking box office success, Yuen found himself in high demand, and was able to establish himself as the go-to poster artist by local Hong Kong film studios.

 In 1992, Yuen retired and moved to New Zealand.
 After his wife died in 2007, he returned to Hong Kong and resumed sketching and showcasing his works at art exhibit.